SamuelTull/Advent-of-Code/aoc23/README.md

 -- 12: Slight optimisation - doesnt count current streak - jumps ahead to end of block.
 Own cache and tuple(list) is easier than working out how to keep as str/tuple for functools.
 ### Day 17
 Originally was tracking nodes with (r,c,d,cnt).
-Where cnt is the amount of steps taken in direction d. (see 17p1.py).
+Where cnt is the amount of steps taken in direction d.
-However increases the number of open nodes by 4x!
 Better to add each poss number of steps to Q and only track new d.
 So state is (r,c,d).
 ### Day 18
 Coordinate compression + flood fill from outside was not giving correct value.
 Decided to get some help and learnt about shoelace and pick's theorem which made it extremely simple.